 Somewhere in-between she also had a short affair with the trumpet and hip- hop dancing.

-From the age of 10 to 19 she frequented the Musikgymnasium Dreihackengasse in Graz/ Austria where she found out about voice leading, the circle of fifths and counterpoint, and gave her first tutorials in ear training.
-She briefly studied violin at the Johann Josef Fuchs Conservatory with Karl Vogt and had her first experience of being part of a production at the Opera House Graz.
+From the age of 10 to 19 she frequented the Musikgymnasium Dreihackengasse in Graz where she found out about voice leading, the circle of fifths and counterpoint.
+She briefly studied violin at the Johann Josef Fuchs Conservatory and had her first experience of being part of a production at the Opera House Graz.

-As part of the Schweizerorchester, the international YMISO orchestra, the Perchtholdsdorfer Jugendorchester and groups of the Musikgymnasium, she enjoyed trips to Egypt, California, Germany, Italy, Hungary and Slovenia.
+As part of the Schweizerorchester and the Jugendochester Frohnleiten, the international YMISO orchestra, the Perchtholdsdorfer Jugendorchester and the gymnasium's orchestra, she enjoyed trips to Egypt, Germany, Italy, Hungary and Slovenia.

-Next to her concerts with the Irish Band Túcan, whom she performed with at festivals around Ireland, first public performances of her own music followed early in 2011 and 2012 in Ireland and Slovenia as both a solo act and together with college mates, with percussionist Eamonn Cagney, guitarist/vocalist Fergal O'Connor and fiddle player Kathryn Döhner ("Ants on Glass").
+Next to her concerts with the Irish Band Túcan, whom she performed with at festivals around Ireland, she started to perform her own music in Ireland and Slovenia in 2011 and 2012 as a solo act as well as in duo and trio formation.

-In 2012, Claudia completed her BA in music and psychology at UCC achieving first class honours, followed by a sponsored masters degree in ethnomusicology which she completed in 2013.
+In 2012, Claudia completed her BA in music and psychology at UCC, followed by a sponsored masters degree in ethnomusicology which she completed in 2013.
 During her time at UCC she was awarded the 2nd prize in the H.H.
 Dr. Steward Literary Scholarship in Italian based on her final exam results in 2010, the ´Doc Gleeson prize´ 2011 based on her end- of year performance in 2010, a CCE scholarship for students of traditional Irish music, a world music travel scholarship, the title of ´College Scholar´ 2012 and an MA Fee waiver scholarship.

 In 2013, Claudia stepped into the world of full-time professional musicianship and, after first collaborations in 2012, started to work with Austrian string trio Netnakisum.
 Together with her childhood friends deeLinde and Marie-Theres Härtel, she enjoyed tours in Austria, Switzerland, Germany, Moldova, Ireland, Italy and Slovenia.
-In 2014 they recorded their first album together: "Hoamweh" ("homesick").
+In 2014 they released their first joint album "Hoamweh" ("homesick").

 Joey's Ba-Rock Ensemble